Optimal Control of Differentially Flat Systems is Surprisingly Easy: Conclusion

 \section{Conclusion}

-In this paper, we proposed a technique to generate optimal trajectories for differentially flat systems.
-First, we derived an optimality condition that describes the optimal state evolution independently of the costates.
-Second, we applied Theorem \ref{thm:costates} to derive additional boundary conditions for the flat system, which has not been presented in the literature to the best of our knowledge.
+In this paper, we proposed a technique to easily generate optimal trajectories for differentially flat systems.
+First, we derived an explicit ordinary differential equation that describes the optimal state evolution independently of the costates.
+Second, we applied the result of Theorem \ref{thm:costates} to derive additional boundary conditions for the flat system, which has not been presented in the literature to the best of our knowledge.
 Third, we proposed a motion primitive generator in Theorem \ref{thm:main} and derived the conditions to optimally switch between different motion primitives.
-Finally, we applied our results to a double-integrator system and generated a minimum-control trajectory with $20$\% less energy consumption and $2.8$ times faster computational speed compared to existing solvers.
+Finally, we applied our results in an illustrative case study, to generate smooth motion that minimizes the acceleration of a gripper for a pick-and-place operation.
+We were able to generate trajectories on the order of milliseconds, and guarantee satisfaction of the boundary conditions while respecting the worspace constraints and switching from a `left' to a `right' mode.
+Furthermore, this illustrative example is a concrete implementation of the theoretical contributions of this article.

 There are several intriguing directions for future work.
-First, it is practical, for given dynamics, to determine what functional forms of the objective guarantee that an analytical solution to \eqref{eq:ode} exists.
+First, it is practical, for given dynamics, to determine what objective functions guarantee that an analytical solution to \eqref{eq:ode} exists.
 Another potential direction for future research is to relax Assumptions \ref{smp:existence} and \ref{smp:bounded} and derive similar results for systems with singularities and unbounded actuation capabilities.
-Finally, developing a general-purpose numerical method for differentially flat systems is another potential research direction.
+Exploring problems with a large number of constraints, such as motion planning in cluttered environments, is another practical direction.
+Finally, developing a general-purpose numerical method to formulate and solve optimization problems for differentially flat systems would be a valuable contribution.